Violent labor strikes that have left more than 40 people dead are threatening South Africa’s financial stability, the central bank said.

 A recovery in global risk appetite boosted demand for South African bonds, according to the central bank.
 From mid-August debt markets became “vulnerable to domestic socio-economic concerns, which garnered renewed foreign investor concerns following labor unrest,” it said.

-The rand has “underperformed compared to the currencies of most emerging-market economies” because of the strikes, and would have been supported by foreign bond purchases related to the nation’s inclusion in Citigroup Inc. (C)’s World Government Bond Index, the Reserve Bank said.
+The rand has “underperformed compared to the currencies of most emerging-market economies” because of the strikes, and would have been supported by foreign bond purchases related to the nation’s inclusion in Citigroup Inc. (C:US)’s World Government Bond Index, the Reserve Bank said.

 The rand has weakened 6.8 percent against the dollar in the past month, the world’s performer, according to data compiled by Bloomberg.
 It lost 0.3 percent to 8.7930 at 12:50 p.m. in Johannesburg.